Tālava: History

-After Mstislav Rostislavich "The Brave", Prince of Novgorod, rode against the Chud during the winter of 1179-1180, Tālava was forced to pay tribute to Novgorod.
+After Mstislav Rostislavich "the Brave", the prince of Novgorod, rode against the Chud during the winter of 1179-1180, Tālava was forced to pay tribute to Novgorod.
 The leader of Tālava, Tālivaldis and his sons were baptized in the Eastern Orthodox faith.

-In 1208 Tālivaldis, together with the Latgalian leaders Rūsiņš of Satekle and Varidots of Autine, established a military alliance with the Livonian Brothers of the Sword.
+In 1208, Tālivaldis, together with the Latgalian leaders Rūsiņš of Satekle and Varidots of Autine, established a military alliance with the Livonian Brothers of the Sword.
 The Sword Brothers promised their help against the Novgorodians.
 In the same year, the Tālavians invited their northern enemies, presumably Ugandians (or Ugaunians), for peace talks which however ended unsuccessfully.
 The Tālavians together with the Sword Brothers then fought a four years war with the Estonian tribes, concluded by a peace treaty in Turaida in 1212.

-In 1214 two sons of Tālivaldis, Rameks and Varibuls signed a new treaty with Bishop Albert of Riga, giving the northern part of Talava to the Bishopric of Riga.
+In 1214, two sons of Tālivaldis, Rameks and Varibuls signed a new treaty with Bishop Albert of Riga, giving the northern part of Talava to the Bishopric of Riga.
 They converted from Eastern Orthodoxy to Roman Catholicism and became vassals of the bishop.
 In 1215 the Tālavians together with the bishop's forces continued their war against the Estonians.
 In response, the Estonians raided Tālava and captured Tālivaldis in Trikāta, and later burnt him to death.
 After the death of Tālivaldis, the war continued.
 His sons took revenge and plundered the Estonian lands, burning alive all Ugandian men they could catch.

 In the winter of 1216, Tālava was in turn invaded by Novgorodian troops from Pskov.

-After the capture of Tartu and the Christianisation of the Ugandians in 1224 Tālava was divided between the Bishopric of Riga and the Brothers of the Sword, the bishop receiving 2/3 and the Sword Brothers 1/3 of Tālava.
+After the capture of Tartu and the Christianisation of the Ugandians in 1224, Tālava was divided between the Bishopric of Riga and the Brothers of the Sword, the bishop receiving two-thirds and the Sword Brothers one-third of Tālava.
 Tālava thus became part of Terra Mariana.

+Legacy

+A Latvian choir under the name Tālava (Талава) was established by members of the Latvian diaspora in Moscow in 1993.